banisterious/obsidian-oneirometrics/docs/developer/known-issues-registry.md

 4. Maintaining user experience through graceful degradation
 5. Prioritizing diagnostics with clear error messages

+The implementation of these practices is scheduled according to the [Defensive Coding Implementation Plan](../implementation/post-refactoring-roadmap.md#defensive-coding-implementation-plan), which provides a phased approach with concrete timelines and deliverables.

 Refer to the defensive coding document for specific implementation guidelines and code examples.